Meeting link: https://us02web.zoom.us/j/84087903462? pwd=v9HczLKrNhKZmFq9YbdD5w9GaUxmta.1

 SPEAKER’S PROFILE

-Dr. Bharatendra Rai is Professor of Business Analytics in the Charlton College of Business at UMass Dartmouth.
-He is also Chair of Department of Decision and Information Science.
-He received Ph.D. in Industrial Engineering from Wayne State University, Detroit.
-His two master's degrees include specializations in quality, reliability, and OR from Indian Statistical Institute, India.
-His current research interests include machine learning & deep learning applications.
+Dr. Bharatendra Rai is a Professor of Business Analytics at the Charlton College of Business at UMass Dartmouth, USA.
+He is also the Department Chair of Decision and Information Science.
+He received a Ph.D. in Industrial Engineering from Wayne State University, Detroit, Michigan, USA.
+He earned two Master's degrees including specializations in quality, reliability, and OR from Indian Statistical Institute in India.
+His current research interests include Machine Learning and Deep Learning Applications.
 His YouTube channel is watched in over 225 countries.

 ABSTRACT